y2737924daohegua/corber/pages/android-setup.md

 4. You will also need gradle installed.
 For Mac users, `brew install homebrew` is sufficient.
 Gradle can also be installed directly from the [gradle website](https://gradle.org/).

 5. Install Gradle -> [here](https://gradle.org/install/)
-- For Mac users, `brew install homebrew` is sufficient
+- For Mac users, `brew install gradle` is sufficient

 6. OPTIONAL: Create Android Emulators ->
 - For `corber start` to work with Android emulators they need to be created first